36 Everyday Habits That Can Save Your Eyesight

 Use sunscreen around your eyes

-Research out of the University of Liverpool finds that we tend to miss about 10 percent of our face when slathering on sunscreen, especially on and around the eyelids.
+Research out of the University of Liverpool presented at the British Association of Dermatologists’ Annual Conference found that we tend to miss about 10 percent of our face when slathering on sunscreen, especially on and around the eyelids.
 This is particularly concerning as about 10 percent of skin cancers are known to occur in this thin and sensitive area.
 “Apply sunscreen with an SPF of 30 or higher to all exposed skin especially on your face,” says Michele Green, MD, dermatologist at Lenox Hill Hospital in New York City.

 Get enough sleep

 Not getting enough sleep can contribute to red eyes, Evans says.
 (Consider why they call flights departing late at night and arriving early the next morning “red eyes.”)
 Create a sleep-friendly environment by keeping your bedroom cool and dark, and using it only for sleeping and sex.
 If you are consistently having issues getting a good night sleep and always wake feeling tired, talk to your doctor about what may be contributing to your poor sleep.